-- Teaching of phonics is consistently of a high standard and staff have benefited greatly from ongoing CPD throughout the year - New staff trained in RWI and new books purchased - Appropriate interventions have taken place (eg: RWI 1-1 tutoring) and are reviewed regularly - There is a clear phonics tracking system in place.
-Groups are regularly reviewed. - 100% of Pupil Premium children passed the Phonics screening check - Children in Y3 and Y4 continue on the RWI programme if needed
+- Teaching of phonics was consistently of a high standard and staff benefited greatly from ongoing CPD throughout the year - New staff were trained in RWI approaches and reading leader delivered regular coaching sessions - There was a clear phonics tracking system in place.
+Groups were regularly reviewed.

-RWI Fresh start programme embedded in Y5 and Y6 and reviewed regularly.
+- Appropriate interventions were implemented (eg: RWI 1-1 tutoring, PiXL) and are reviewed regularly.
+Disadvantaged pupils were give priority to these sessions - 100% of Pupil Premium children passed the Phonics screening check - Children in Y3 and Y4 continued on the RWI programme if needed - RWI Fresh start programme embedded in Y5 and Y6 and reviewed regularly.